Sharen-Thomas/AI-Powered-Late-Delivery-Prediction-System-for-Talabat-UAE/README.md

 - 'CSCI323_Project_Report.pdf' - Full project documentation

 ## DISCLAIMER
 **This repository is for viewing purposes only.
-The code is not licensed for copying, modification, or commercial use without explicit permission from the author.**
+It is not licensed for copying, modification, or commercial use without explicit permission from the author.**